BadgeLabs/mocha-eslint/README.md

   alwaysWarn: false,  // Defaults to `true`, always show warnings

   // Increase the timeout of the test if linting takes to long
-  timeout: 5000  // Defaults to the global mocha `timeout` option
+  timeout: 5000,  // Defaults to the global mocha `timeout` option

-};
+  // Consider linting warnings as errors and return failure
+  strict: true  // Defaults to `false`, only notify the warnings };

 // Run the tests